 Mills College does not require entering students to complete a physical exam or to provide proof of specific vaccination coverage, except concerning the COVID-19 vaccination.
 But it is a good idea to get a health check-up before starting college (especially for students of traditional college age) and to have access to your health records and any vaccination records.
 We recommend that all students—and particularly those of traditional college age—be current on all vaccinations recommended by the Centers for Disease Control.
 In particular, we encourage residential students to be vaccinated against meningococcal disease.
 And we encourage all students to get an annual flu vaccination.
 We hold flu vaccine clinics in October each year to enhance access to this important health prevention strategy.

-Although Mills has no requirements for students regarding immunization, the California Department of Public Health recommends these vaccinations by age 18 for college students:
+Although Mills has no requirements for students regarding immunization, the California Department of Public Health recommends these vaccinations (PDF) by age 18 for college students:

 Annual Flu Vaccine: Mills College also recommends that students get immunized each year for seasonal flu and H1N1—a combined vaccine.
 Mills offers on-campus flu shot clinics in October each year.
 Find out more about prevention and management of the flu.

 Entering students are encouraged to complete the recommended vaccinations (except for seasonal flu vaccine) before starting their studies at Mills College.
 If you wait until you arrive at Mills, you have several options.
 The student health center on campus opens the Monday before classes begin and offers immunizations and TB screening among other services.
 Most office visits are free.
 Some fees may apply for immunizations, procedures, and labs.
 See more information about the Vera Whole Health Center—including a fee schedule.
 Otherwise, students may find immunizations and other services at sliding-fee scale at public health and community health centers in Alameda County.